LukePappa/Ourism/synthesis.md

-The self transcends the contents of the mind.
+One's purpose is to grow in awareness of the self, which transcends everything.